KatherineMichel/portfolio/doc/2024-recap.md

 ![](2024-recap-images/dfw-pythoneers.png)
 -->

+### McClaren Sports Cars

 ### Innovation Week Global Hackathon

 It was an amazing Innovation Week at JPMorganChase.
 I attended presentations Monday, Tuesday, and Wednesday, then finished the week off by participating in the Global Hackathon for the second year in a row.

 My first project fell through.
-Feeling disheartened, Wednesday night, I looked through the projects again and saw a new one that was highly relevant to my work in the databases department.
+Feeling disheartened, Wednesday night, I looked through the projects again and saw a new one that was highly relevant to my work in the Databases department.
 I reached out to the team and joined.
 My team was inspiring!
 I learned a lot and made some new friends.

 ![](2024-recap-images/hackathon-team.jpg)
-Here I am with my Plano-based Hackathon teammates.
+Here I am with my Plano-based hackathon teammates.

 ## July